Can Vision Language Models Learn Intuitive Physics from Interaction?: Related Work

 \section{Related Work}

-Despite recent advances in architectures and training methods, VLMs continue to struggle on simple visual tasks that are trivial for any human observer, such as counting objects in a scene or making judgements about their interactions \citep{rahmanzadehgervi2024vision, schulze2025visual, balazadeh2024synthetic}. \citet{campbell2024understanding} suggest that these failures originate from the fact that the test images contain multiple objects whose higher-order relations must be tracked.
-There is evidence that pre-trained VLMs struggle to attend to and distinguish multiple objects at the same time \citep{frankland2021no}.
+Prior work has documented broad failures of VLMs on physical reasoning benchmarks \citep{ballout2025pixels, han2025diagnosis}.
+Despite recent advances in architectures and training methods, VLMs continue to struggle on simple visual tasks that are trivial for any human observer, such as counting objects in a scene or making judgements about their interactions \citep{rahmanzadehgervi2024vision, schulze2025visual, balazadeh2024synthetic}. \citet{campbell2024understanding} suggest that these failures originate from models' struggling with the binding problem.
+Earlier studies showed that pre-trained VLMs struggle to attend to multiple objects at the same time \citep{frankland2021no}, however newer models have narrowed the gap to human baselines for multi-object discrimination \citep{chen2024multi, feng2025vision, izadi2026visual, jia2024sceneverse} and counting \citep{guo2025your, jiang2024effectiveness, qharabagh2024lvlm, vo2025vision}.

-Supervised fine-tuning (SFT) has emerged as an efficient way to overcome limitations such as these through extensive post-training on specific problems \citep{han2024parameter}.
+Supervised fine-tuning has emerged as an efficient way to overcome model limitations through extensive post-training on specific problems \citep{han2024parameter}.
 These methods have also proven useful for aligning models towards more human-like outputs \citep{binz2024centaur, hussain2024tutorial}.
 However, SFT with VLMs appears to have a limited effect on their ability to learn generalizable physical intuitions \citep{buschoff2025testing} and interact reliably with physical environments \citep{mecattaf2024little}.
 One plausible hypothesis is that SFT simply allows VLMs to learn useful shortcuts for specific tasks \citep{geirhos2020shortcut}.
-Indeed, \citet{motamed2025generative} argue that large generative video models are likely making predictions about the physical world without a proper understanding of its underlying physics.
+Similarly, \citet{motamed2025generative} argue that large generative video models are likely making predictions about the physical world without a proper understanding of its underlying physics.
 They suggest that a lack of active interaction with the physical world could be the limiting factor.
 Our study therefore seeks to explore whether models' understanding of physics can be improved through active interaction with an environment.